How to Clean a Refrigerator

 - Mix your Simple Green solution.
 Mix 3 ounces of Simple Green All-Purpose Cleaner with 4 cups of cold water in an empty spray bottle.
 Using cold water will help your fridge reach optimum temperature quicker after you've finished cleaning.

-- Clean inside of doors.
+- Clean the inside of the doors.
 Spray your Simple Green from the top of each door to the bottom, following up with a dampened cloth.
 Use the same cloth to wipe down the rubber gasket lining the door.
 Rinse the Simple Green from your water-damp cloth as you go.
+Use a cotton swab to get to any grooves or tight spaces that you find your cloth can’t get into.

 - Dry thoroughly.
 Dry each section thoroughly with a dry cloth or paper towels.